symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 When all involved :doc:`accounts <../concepts/account>` have cosigned the AggregateTransaction, all the inner transactions are executed at the same time.

-The :ref:`public network <config-network-properties>` supports aggregate transaction containing up to ``1,000`` inner transactions involving up to ``25`` different cosignatories.
+Catapult's :ref:`public network <config-network-properties>` supports aggregate transaction containing up to ``1,000`` inner transactions involving up to ``25`` different cosignatories.
 Other aggregate transactions are not allowed as inner transactions.

 .. _aggregate-complete: